mamei16/LLM_Web_search/README.md

 as an alternative.
 It has been [shown](https://arxiv.org/pdf/2207.03834.pdf) to outperform BM25 in multiple benchmarks and uses a technique called "query expansion" to add additional contextually relevant words to the original query.
 However, it is slower than BM25.
 You can read more about it [here](https://www.pinecone.io/learn/splade/).
-To use SPLADE, you have to install the additional dependency [qdrant-client](https://github.com/qdrant/qdrant-client).
-Simply activate the conda environment of the main web UI and run `pip install qdrant-client`.

 To improve performance, documents are embedded in batches and in parallel.
 Increasing the "SPLADE batch size" parameter setting improves performance up to a certain point, but VRAM usage ramps up quickly with increasing batch size.
 A batch size of 8 appears